jayy-lmao/rust-graphql-docker/readme.md

 ## Other stuff

-If you are ever looking at setting up a Redis pubsub for keeping multiple servers in sync; consider checking out my other _very early stages_ demo repo https://github.com/jayy-lmao/rust-chat-bb8-ws
+If you are ever looking at setting up a Redis pubsub for keeping multiple servers in sync; check out https://github.com/jayy-lmao/rust-chat-bb8-ws

+If you want a more up-to-date version using *actix-web* and *async-graphql* see https://github.com/jayy-lmao/rust-cult-graphql-server